zap150/besthea/examples/gpu_onthefly/README.md

 make install
 ```

-Experiments are compiled together with the library.
+The experiments are compiled together with the library.